History of the Jews in Ukraine

-Pogroms erupted in January 1919 in the northwest province of Volhynia and spread to many other regions and continued until 1921.
+In the Ukrainian People's Republic (1917–1920), Yiddish became a state language, along with Ukrainian and Russian.
+At that time, the Jewish National Union was created and the community was granted autonomous status.
+Yiddish was used on Ukrainian currency between 1917 and 1920.
+Nevertheless, between 1918 and 1920 in the period after the Russian Revolution and ensuing Ukrainian War of Independence, an estimated 31,071 but possibly up to 100,000 Jews were killed in pogroms perpetrated by a variety of warring factions, one of which was the army of the Ukrainian People's Republic, formally under the command of Symon Petliura.
+Pogroms erupted in January 1919 in the northwest province of Volhynia and spread to many other regions, continuing until 1921.
 The actions of the Soviet government by 1927 led to a growing antisemitism.

+Before World War II, slightly less than one-third of Ukraine's urban population consisted of Jews.
 Total civilian losses in Ukraine during World War II and the German occupation are estimated at seven million.
 More than one million Soviet Jews, including 225,000 in Belarus, were killed by the Einsatzgruppen and their many Ukrainian supporters.
 Most of them were killed in Ukraine because most pre-WWII Soviet Jews lived in the Pale of Settlement, of which Ukraine was the biggest part.
 The major massacres against Jews occurred mainly in the first phase of the occupation, although they continued until the return of the Red Army.

 In 1959 Ukraine had 840,000 Jews, a decrease of almost 70% from 1941 totals (within Ukraine's current borders).
 Ukraine's Jewish population continued to decline significantly during the Cold War.
 In 1989, Ukraine's Jewish population was only slightly more than half of what it was in 1959.
-During and after the collapse of communism in the 1990s, the majority of Jews in 1989 left the country and moved abroad (mostly to Israel).
-Antisemitism, including violent attacks on Jews, is still a problem in Ukraine.
+During and after the collapse of communism in the 1990s, the majority of Jews left the country and moved abroad (mostly to Israel).
+Antisemitism, including violent attacks on Jews, was still a problem in Ukraine in 2012, according to UN report.
+The country's current president, Volodymyr Zelenskyy, is Jewish.

-Kievan Rus'
+Medieval and Early Modern era

+Kyivan Rus

+The presence of a Jewish community in the territory of modern-day Ukraine is first mentioned in the Kievan Letter, which was composed in the 10th century and became the first written mention of the Ukrainian capital.
+The document is especially valuable because it mentions the names of members of the city's Jewish community, some of them of obvious Slavic and Turkic origin.

 By the 11th century, Byzantine Jews of Constantinople had familial, cultural, and theological ties with the Jews of Kyiv.
 For instance, some 11th-century Jews from Kievan Rus participated in an anti-Karaite assembly held in either Thessaloniki or Constantinople.
-One of the three Kyivan city gates in the times of Yaroslav the Wise was called Zhydovski (Judaic).
+One of the three Kyivan city gates in the times of Yaroslav the Wise was called Zhydovski (Jewish).